Explainer

 FutureEd has identified 56 bills across 22 states this session addressing chronic absenteeism and attendance challenges.
 While the primary focus is on legislation specifically targeting chronic absenteeism, the scan also includes bills that revise truancy laws—particularly where those revisions signal a shift in disciplinary approaches or address punitive measures.

-So far this session, eight have been enacted, including:
+So far this session, 15 bills have been enacted, including:

 [See 2024 legislation]

-Other bills continue to move through state legislatures, with several proposing broader reforms aimed at identifying and addressing absenteeism systemically.
+Other bills were introduced, with several that proposed broader reforms aimed at identifying and addressing absenteeism systemically.
 In New Jersey, S 4116 would require school districts with high absenteeism rates to create attendance review teams and directs the state education department to develop prevention and intervention plans for districts to adopt.
-Washington’s SB 5007 proposes strengthening educator training, implementing early warning systems, and funding community partnerships that emphasize family engagement and student support through an expanded dropout prevention initiative.
+Washington’s SB 5007 proposed strengthening educator training, implementing early warning systems, and funding community partnerships that emphasize family engagement and student support through an expanded dropout prevention initiative.

-Some states are piloting attendance-focused programs and public awareness campaigns, though these efforts often fall short of addressing the root causes of absenteeism.
-In Hawaii, one bill proposes a pilot program offering ice cream incentives for good attendance at an elementary school.
+Some states wanted to pilot attendance-focused programs and public awareness campaigns, though these efforts often fall short of addressing the root causes of absenteeism.
+In Hawaii, one bill proposed a pilot program offering ice cream incentives for good attendance at an elementary school.
 Utah’s HB 206 would provide up to $400 annually in 529 savings account deposits to 100 families across five pilot schools to improve student attendance.
-Minnesota’s HF 2043 allocates $250,000 for a marketing campaign to raise awareness about the importance of attendance and its impact on learning.
+Minnesota’s HF 2043 allocated $250,000 for a marketing campaign to raise awareness about the importance of attendance and its impact on learning.

-States are also refining how absenteeism is defined, tracked, and reported.
-Indiana’s HB 1201 formally defines chronic absenteeism as missing 10 percent or more of the school year for any reason, while also distinguishing between excused and unexcused absences.
+States also sought to refine how absenteeism is defined, tracked, and reported.
+Indiana’s HB 1201 formally defined chronic absenteeism as missing 10 percent or more of the school year for any reason, while also distinguishing between excused and unexcused absences.
 Iowa’s SF 88 would excuse one absence per year for students participating in civic or political events and exclude that absence from chronic absenteeism calculations.
-Virginia’s HB 1788 proposes excluding “unexpected excused absences” from the chronic absenteeism count under the state’s school accountability framework.
-Meanwhile, Oklahoma is considering removing chronic absenteeism from its school report card entirely, proposing to replace it with school climate surveys or measures of instructional time.
-At the same time, other states, including Indiana through SB 319, are calling for more detailed reporting to improve transparency and strengthen accountability.
+Virginia’s HB 1788 proposed excluding “unexpected excused absences” from the chronic absenteeism count under the state’s school accountability framework.
+At the same time, other states, including Indiana through SB 319, called for more detailed reporting to improve transparency and strengthen accountability.

 We will continue to monitor and update the tracker as new bills are introduced and progress through the legislative process.